ibm-cloud-docs/devsecops/devsecops-cos-bucket-evidence.md

 To configure your Cloud {{site.data.keyword.cos_short}} bucket to act as a compliance evidence locker as part of a continuous integration or continuous deployment pipeline, you can use the following information as a guide.
 The pipeline or toolchain template scripts do not set up the locker in Cloud {{site.data.keyword.cos_short}}.

+Refer to this [page](/docs/cloud-object-storage?topic=/docs/devsecops?topic=cd-devsecops-advanced-pipelines-customization#cos-bucket-considerations) for more information about considerations (granularity, security, ...) for using Cloud {{site.data.keyword.cos_short}} for compliance evidence.
+{: note}

 ### Retention policy
 {: #cd-devsecops-cos-bucket-retention}